Soraya Afzali, CEU iLab

-Lean startup management is practical learning based on tryouts and experiments.
-In this article I walk you through the very essence of this method.
+Lean Startup management is practical learning based on tryouts and experiments.
+In this article, we will walk you through the very essence of this method.

 “The Lean Startup method teaches you how to drive a startup - how to steer, when to turn, and when to preserve and grow business with maximum acceleration.”

 Today in 2020, values of less waste, more efficiency, more authenticity are becoming more important in the eyes of entrepreneurs and customers.
 Lean Startup management promotes these values in the process of growing your startup.

 By applying lean startup management, you are not taking a leap of faith but rather entering a world of learning while building and measuring.
 This method encourages entrepreneurs to spend less time and money on long term planning and to start testing their product as soon as possible.
 This way entrepreneurs realize that the most valuable pieces of input on which product development can be based are not their own hypotheses about the market, but the actual feedback that customers provide.